emma-bell/Microbial_MetaOmics/08_Data_visualisation.md

 Change into your data folder `cd /data`

-With GtoTree, we can look for "SURF-10" genomes in GTDB using the following command:
+With GToTree, we can look for "SURF-10" genomes in GTDB using the following command:

 ```
 gtt-get-accessions-from-GTDB -t SURF-10 --get-taxon-counts --GTDB-representatives-only